by John Brown

 Don’t become a pack mule.

 Be careful how much weight you carry on your shoulders.
-Riding with a backpack is a great way to carry the things you need, but be careful not to overdo it.
+Riding with a backpack is a great way to take what you need, but be careful not to overdo it.
 If you use a pack to commute, try leaving heavier items like shoes at work.
-If you absolutely need to carry a lot of weight, install a rack with panniers and move that weight onto your bike frame and off your body.
+If you need to carry a lot of weight, install a rack with panniers and move that weight onto your bike frame and off your body.

 Keep on going

-Like I stated before, I have seen riders get off their bikes forever due to discomfort.
-It’s always sad to see, especially because I know that most cyclists’ pain can likely be eliminated with some simple adjustments.
-Be vigilant about eliminating discomforts.
-After all, small pains today can manifest into serious problems later.
+As stated, I have seen riders get off their bikes forever due to discomfort.
+It’s always sad to see, mainly because I know that simple adjustments can likely eliminate most cyclists’ pain.
+Be vigilant about removing discomfort.
+After all, minor aches today can manifest into serious problems later.
 Find a bike-fitting professional you feel comfortable with and talk about your issues.
 Your back will thank you.